A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Results and Discussion

 \subsection{Quantum Fourier Transform (QFT)}

-The QFT is a foundational quantum algorithm used in various applications, including Shor’s algorithm for factoring large numbers \cite{shor1997polynomial}.
-In our QDC emulation, we implement a 5-qubit QFT across two interconnected QPUs, using an approach similar to the one used for the distributed two-qubit Grover's search algorithm.
-The QFT transforms a quantum state into its Fourier basis, defined for an $N$-dimensional system as:

-where $N=2^n$ for $n$ qubits \cite{nielsen2010quantum}.
-As illustrated in Fig. \ref{f:QFTCircuit}.a, the 5-qubit QFT begins with a Hadamard gate applied to the most significant qubit ($q_1$), placing it into superposition.
+The QFT is a foundational quantum algorithm used in various applications, including Shor's algorithm for factoring large numbers~\cite{shor1997polynomial}.
+In our QDC emulation, we implement a five-qubit QFT across two interconnected QPUs, using an approach similar to the one used for the distributed two-qubit Grover's search algorithm.
+The QFT transforms a quantum state into its Fourier basis, defined for an $N$-dimensional system as $ |j\rangle \mapsto \frac{1}{\sqrt{N}} \sum_{k=0}^{N-1} e^{2\pi i j k / N} |k\rangle,$ where $N=2^n$ for $n$ qubits~\cite{nielsen2010quantum}.
+As illustrated in Fig.~\ref{f:QFTCircuit}(a), the five-qubit QFT begins with a Hadamard gate applied to the most significant qubit ($q_1$), placing it into superposition.
 This is followed by a series of controlled phase rotation gates, $R_k$, where the phase angle is $\theta = \pi / 2^{k-1}$, applied between the current qubit and all less significant qubits.
 This pattern repeats for each subsequent qubit, cascading from the most to the least significant qubit, forming layers of Hadamard and controlled rotations.
 Finally, a swap layer reverses the qubit order to match the correct output format.
-In total, the 5-qubit QFT circuit requires 5 Hadamard gates, 10 controlled rotation gates, and 2 SWAP gates.
+In total, the five-qubit QFT circuit requires 5 Hadamard gates, 10 controlled rotation gates, and 2 SWAP gates.
 Accurate execution depends on precise implementation of small-angle rotations and reliable inter-qubit control, both of which are particularly challenging in noisy environments.

 To implement this QFT circuit across two QPUs, we distribute qubits across QPU A and QPU B as in the previous section, adding communication qubits and applying RGs.
 To avoid the SWAP operations in the distributed setting, we instead reorder the qubits in the circuit but retain the original logical ordering for measurement.
-Specifically, as shown in Fig. \ref{f:QFTCircuit}(b), we reorder the circuit so that $q_5$ appears first, resulting in the new qubit order: $q_5, q_1, q_2, q_3, q_4$.
+Specifically, as shown in Fig.~\ref{f:QFTCircuit}(b), we reorder the circuit so that $q_5$ appears first, resulting in the new qubit order: $q_5, q_1, q_2, q_3, q_4$.
 Nevertheless, we measure the qubits in their original logical order: $q_1, q_2, q_3, q_4, q_5$.
 In the distributed setting, $q_5$ and $q_1$ are assigned to QPU A, while $q_2, q_3, q_4$ are assigned to QPU B.